Are you ready for residence?

 Can I move in late?

 For sure!
-If you will be arriving after Sunday, please let us know by emailing email@example.com so we hold the room.
-Per the residence contract, all students who have not checked-in before the first day of classes will forfeit their room.
+If you will be arriving after Sunday, you can book a late move-in day on the Housing Portal.
+Per the residence contract, all students who have not checked in before the first day of classes will forfeit their room.
+If you know you are moving in after September 7, please send an email to email@example.com.

 If you are running behind on your move-in timeslot, there is no need to inform Student Housing.
 We understand that things happen, and our staff will be happy to welcome when you arrive.